Karisti/cheatsheet/network/README.md

 ## What is a port from an IP point of view and what is it used for when connecting to an other device
+In computer networking, a port is a communication endpoint.
+Physical as well as wireless connections are terminated at ports of hardware devices.
+At the software level, within an operating system, a port is a **logical construct that identifies a specific process or a type of network service**. **Ports are identified for each protocol** and address combination by 16-bit unsigned numbers, commonly known as the **port number**.
+The **most common protocols that use port numbers are** the Transmission Control Protocol (**TCP**) and the User Datagram Protocol (**UDP**).

+**A port number is always associated with an IP address of a host and the protocol type of the communication**.
+It completes the destination or origination network address of a message.
+Specific port numbers are commonly reserved to identify specific services, so that an arriving packet can be easily forwarded to a running application.
+For this purpose, **the lowest numbered 1024 port numbers identify the historically most commonly used services**, and are called the **well-known port numbers**.
+Higher-numbered ports are available for general use by applications and are known as ephemeral ports.

+When used as a service enumeration, ports provide a multiplexing service for multiple services or multiple communication sessions at one network address.
+In the client–server model of application architecture multiple simultaneous communication sessions may be initiated for the same service.

 <div align="right">
   <small><a href="#network">⬆ Go to Index</a></small>